Frequently Asked Questions

 What happens to my donation if a project doesn't reach its target?

-Provided all terms and conditions have been met, and subject to the approval of the Creative Partnerships Australia Board, donations that have been received in preference to an artist will be taken into account when grants are made, whether the fundraising target has been reached or not.
+Provided all terms and conditions have been met, and subject to the approval of Creative Australia, donations that have been received in preference to an artist will be taken into account when grants are made, whether the fundraising target has been reached or not.

 How much does it cost to fundraise on the ACF?